fedecech/auto_events/README.md

 ### Fetching for new events

-When we are fetching events from our API we want to keep everthing up to date.
+When we are fetching events from our API we want to keep everything up to date.
 To do that we need to implement an infinite loop.

 ```python
 # calendar with source